The procedure totally dismantles the unit, but you only need to dismantle as much as is necessary to access those parts you wish to work on.

 The unit comes apart in the standard Hornby fashion, qty x 4 special screws located under the rubber footpads.

 There are very few components, just regular heavy wattage resistors and large capacitors, along with terminal blocks and a jumper area used for update programming of the firmware (not day to day user address programming) on the top side of the PCB.

 The underside of the PCB is fairly bare with a dual mosfet (Q1-

 This report is Work in Progress but the information I have to hand is presented for your information in the meantime.
 Cross reference of board codes to part numbers remains outstanding.

 Short circuits on track can cause a decoder to lose its addressing requiring a reset and re-

-There is one known serious failure mode due to a bug in the Select controller but only seen at firmware version 1.1 which can cause an R8247 to fail.
+There is one known serious failure mode due to a past bug in the Select controller which is only seen at firmware version 1.1 but can cause an R8247 to fail.
 The problem is not seen with the Select at other firmware revision states or with other controllers.

 If port 1 is activated the R8247 will start to pulse on/off rapidly.
 If a point motor is connected to the port it will discharge the on-